 Such thoughts are to various degrees perceptually detached.
-By contrast, object-files are encapsulated.24 Consider again the tunnel effect.
-One might visually experience a single object as a ball changing into a cup, while judging that no single object actually transformed but that there were instead two objects.
+By contrast, object-files are encapsulated.
+Consider again the tunnel effect.
+One might experience a ball as changing into a cup, while judging that no object actually transformed.
 Even when this squarely contradicts our firmly-held rational beliefs, object-files make us "irresistibly perceive" (Flombaum & Scholl, 2006, p.
-840) objects as the same, so long as they obey certain constraints, which are similarly hardwired into the visual systems of newborn chickens (Rugani, Fontanari, Simoni, Regolin, & Vallortigara, 2009)25.
+840) objects as the same, so long as they obey certain constraints, which are similarly hardwired into the visual systems of newborn chickens (Rugani, Fontanari, Simoni, Regolin, & Vallortigara, 2009).

 Like domain-specificity, this signature of object-files cuts both ways for MFT.
 On the one hand, it supports the claim that real files are nondescriptive: The properties which trigger and maintain them are only represented within dedicated low-level 'input-analyzers', if at all.
-On the other hand, sensitivity to logical reasoning or theoretical beliefs is one of the markers of singular concepts and MOPs.26 MFT claims files explain the cognitive significance of singular terms in natural language, such as indexicals or proper names (Lockwood 1974, Bach 1987, Recanati 2012, Evans 1982, Forbes 1989, Jeshion 2009, 2010).
+On the other hand, sensitivity to logical reasoning or theoretical beliefs is one of the markers of singular concepts and MOPs.
+MFT claims files explain the cognitive significance of singular terms in natural language, such as indexicals or proper names (Lockwood 1974, Bach 1987, Recanati 2012, Evans 1982, Forbes 1989, Jeshion 2009, 2010).
 To fill these roles, files must feature in higher-level, language-based cognition, where rational or logical norms apply.
 This gives rise to the problem of cognitive (or conceptual) range: (Purported) conceptual files are unlike object-files in many ways.
 Notions of 'file' lumping them together risk being too inclusive, not only to cut psychological reality at the joints, but also to demarcate singular from general or descriptive thought.

-Defenders of MFT see this less as a problem than as an opportunity to distinguish multiple subspecies of files27: For example, Recanati (2012) posits re-deployable 'recognitional files' to account for recognitional thoughts, and 'encyclopedic files', to account for memory-based thoughts.
+Defenders of MFT see this less as a problem than as an opportunity to distinguish multiple subspecies of files: For example, Recanati (2012) posits re-deployable 'recognitional files' to account for recognitional thoughts, and 'encyclopedic files', to account for memory-based thoughts.
 Jeshion (2010) posits files based on 'mental names'.
 Such files' continuity with object-files is emphasized.
-Jeshion (2010, 2014) claims object-files smoothly develop ontogenetically into mental files based on 'mental names', and Recanati (2013: REF)
+Jeshion (2010, 2014) claims object-files smoothly develop ontogenetically into mental files based on 'mental names', and Recanati (2013: REF) hypothesizes (recall) that "the object tracking system which exists in perception is used throughout cognition - even in high-level cognition".